 sensitive to relatively small changes in the geometrical form of the individual wave, as well as small changes in the wave kinematics.

-Two waves that, from a record, seem similar might lead to quite different ringing response: one might lead to severe ringing, the other might not initiate any noticeable ringing at all.
+Two waves that, from a record, seem similar might lead to quite different ringing responses: one might lead to severe ringing, the other might not initiate any noticeable ringing at all.
 All observations of ringing events indicate that most of the excitation takes place in the wave crest, above the mean free surface, but that the excitation in the wave trough has a significant effect on the level of severity of the ringing response.
 Furthermore, the forcing does not seem to be caused by viscous effects, but rather by "inertia" effects.
 This, in turn, indicates that proper use of potential theory might lead to a numerical model capable of computing the ringing forces.
-However neither first order nor second order theory are expected to be capable of describing ringing, which also is in line with practical experience.
+However, neither first order nor second order theory are expected to be capable of describing ringing, which also is in line with practical experience.

 Ringing is a highly nonlinear phenomenon that is not well understood theoretically.
 Ringing has been recognized to be present for all TLP’s designed to date, and it has contributed, to a varying extent, to the extreme tether tension in all cases.